Skip site navigation

 Admission and Graduation "With Honors"

-Departments have the responsibility for identifying, recruiting, and admitting students to Departmental or College Honors programs.
+Honors programs have the responsibility for identifying, recruiting, and admitting students to their Honors programs.
 Admission should normally occur at the end of the sophomore year, although Honors versions of courses should be available to all interested students.
 The minimum GPA is 3.0; individual programs may choose to set a higher standard.
-To graduate with Departmental or College Honors, students must earn an overall GPA of at least 3.0; departments may specify higher grade point standards, or develop criteria to permit the additional designation of "High Honors."
+To graduate with Program, Departmental, or College Honors, students must earn an overall GPA of at least 3.0; Honors programs may specify higher grade point standards, or develop criteria to permit the additional designation of "High Honors."

 Program Review

-New departmental and college Honors programs should be developed by a faculty Honors committee, and submitted for review and comment to the Director of the Honors College and the Senate PCC.
-Once approved by the appropriate department, college and campus authorities, the guidelines should be published for the information of students and faculty, and provided to the Honors College for use in student advising.
-The Honors College should also be notified in any changes or modifications to keep its advising up-to-date.
+New Honors programs should be developed by a faculty Honors committee, and submitted for review and comment to the Director of the Honors College and the Senate PCC.
+Once approved by the appropriate department, college, and campus authorities, the guidelines should be published for the information of students and faculty, and provided to the Honors College for use in student advising.
+The Honors College should also be notified of any changes or modifications to keep its advising up-to-date.

-All students enrolled in a department or college Honors program are by definition members of the Honors College, and may register for Honors (HONR) seminars and H-Version courses, whether or not they were admitted to the Honors College at the time of matriculation.
+All students enrolled in an Honors program are by definition members of the Honors College, and may register for Honors (HONR) seminars and H-Version courses, whether or not they were admitted to the Honors College at the time of matriculation.
 They are eligible to participate in all Honors College-wide sponsored activities and organizations.
-Departments, therefore, are responsible for sending a current list of all students enrolled in their Honors program, preferably shortly after the beginning of each semester.
+Honors programs, therefore, are responsible for sending a current list of all students enrolled in their Honors program, preferably shortly after the beginning of each semester.

-To encourage students to complete their Honors requirements, departments should consider extending privileges or incentives, such as priority registration in departmental courses, library privileges equivalent to those afforded to graduate students, access to graduate-level courses, awards for best thesis or best project, special Honors faculty/student activities, and the like.
+To encourage students to complete their Honors requirements, academic units should consider extending privileges or incentives, such as priority registration in departmental courses, library privileges equivalent to those afforded to graduate students, access to graduate-level courses, awards for best thesis or best project, special Honors faculty/student activities, and the like.

-Use CIM to Create a New Departmental or College Honors Program
+Use CIM to Create a New Program, Departmental, or College Honors Program